ilsh1964/github-howto/Git-HowTo.md

 $ git commit -m "My First Commit"             # Commit
 $ git commit -a -m "some msg"                 # Add files + commit in one command

-$ git log                                     # See all your commits
-$ git log --pretty=oneline                    # See the changes in one compact line
-$ git log --oneline                           # Compact list of commits
 $ git checkout SHA_NUMBER                     # go to previous version of the file
 ```